1995parham/TFAT/README.md

 &...

 ## Contribution
-For todo list see doc/TODlist.md
-If you have bug or idea about this project send us a pull request.
+If you have an idea or find a bug feel free to fork TFAT and send us a pull request and you can see [here](doc/TODOlist.md) for TFAT TODO list.

 ## Contributors
 * [Parham Alvani](https://1995parham.github.io)